interstar/Gates-Of-Dawn/README.md

-**Idea #6** : UI is automatically layed out (but it's work in progress).
+**Idea #6** : UI is automatically layed-out (but it's work in progress).

 You'll notice, when looking at the resulting pd files, that they're ugly but usable.
 Gates of Dawn basically thinks that there are two kinds of PD objects.
 Those you want to interact with and those you don't.
 All the objects you don't want to see are piled up in a column on the left.
-All the controls you need to interact with area layed out automatically in the rest of the screen so you can use them.
+All the controls you need to interact with are layed-out automatically in the rest of the screen so you can use them.

 This is still very much work in progress.
 The ideal for Gates of Dawn is that you should be able to generate everything you want, just from the Python script, without having to tweak the PD files by hand later.
 But we're some way from that at this point.
 At the moment, if you need to make a simple and usable PD patch rapidly, Gates of Dawn will do it.
 But it's not going to give you a UI you'll want to use long-term.